 - 14.1 Current tax for current and prior periods should, to the extent unpaid, be recognised as a liability.
-If the amount already paid in respect of current and prior periods exceeds the amount due for those periods, the excess should be recognised as an asset. - 14.2 The benefit relating to a tax loss that can be carried back to recover current tax of a previous period should be recognised as an asset. - 14.3 Current tax liabilities (assets) for the current and prior periods should be measured at the amount expected to be paid to (recovered from) the taxation authorities, using the tax rates (and tax laws) that have been enacted or substantively enacted by the end of the reporting period. - 14.4 Deferred tax liabilities (assets) (that is, the amounts of income taxes payable (recoverable) in future periods in respect of taxable temporary differences (deductible temporary differences and the carryforward of unused tax losses and tax credits)) should not be recognised. - 14.5 Current tax should be recognised as income or an expense and included in the profit or loss for the period, except to the extent that the tax arises from a transaction or event that is recognised other than in the income statement. - 14.6 Current tax should be charged or credited directly to equity if the tax relates to items that are credited or charged, in the same or a different period, directly to equity.
+If the amount already paid in respect of current and prior periods exceeds the amount due for those periods, the excess should be recognised as an asset. - 14.2 The benefit relating to a tax loss that can be carried back to recover current tax of a previous period should be recognised as an asset. - 14.3 Current tax liabilities (assets) for the current and prior periods should be measured at the amount expected to be paid to (recovered from) the taxation authorities, using the tax rates (and tax laws) that have been enacted or substantively enacted by the end of the reporting period. - 14.4 Current tax should be recognised as income or an expense and included in the profit or loss for the period, except to the extent that the tax arises from a transaction or event that is recognised other than in the income statement. - 14.5 Current tax should be charged or credited directly to equity if the tax relates to items that are credited or charged, in the same or a different period, directly to equity.